albamr09/django-api/README.md

 The command itself what it does is use `django-admin` (which we installed via dependencies) to create a new project (because we specify `startproject`) with the name `app` in our current location, namely `.` as established on the `Dockerfile` with `WORKDIR`.

+### Travis CI

+This continuous integration tool will let us run tests and checks on our project automatically everytime we push to our github repostory.

+1. Sign up to [Travis CI](https://www.travis-ci.com) with your github account.
+2. Once you log in, you will be redirected to a site that will guide you through syncing your repositories.
+	1. To view the list of allowed repositories go to https://app.travis-ci.com/account/repositories.